next-multilingual/next-multilingual/README.md

   - If you want to customize your title with a description longer than the slug, include a key with the `title` identifier.
   - Use the `getTitle` API provided in `next-multilingual/messages` to automatically fallback between the `title` and `slug` keys.
 - For components, files are only required if you use the `useMessages` hook.
-- For messages shared across multiple components (shared messages), you need to create a "shared message component".
+- For messages shared across multiple components (shared messages), you need to create a "shared message hook".
 More details on how to do this below.

 Also, make sure to check your console log for warnings about potential issues with your messages.
 It can be tricky to get used to how it works first, but we tried to make it easy to detect and fix problems.
 Note that those logs will only show in non-production environments.